Nelarius/wrenpp/README.md

 A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/).
 As the language itself and this library are both heavily WIP, expect everything in here to change.

 The goals of this library are
-* to wrap the Wren VM in a nice, easy-to-use class
+* provide a RAII wrapper for the Wren virtual machine
-* to wrap the Wren method call
+* to wrap the method call function
-* to implement a wrapper to bind free functions to foreign function implementations
+* to generate automatic wrappers for free functions and methods implementing Wren foreign methods
-* and by far the biggest task: to bind classes to Wren foreign classes -- unimplemented at the moment
+* to generate automatic wrappers for classes implementing Wren foreign classes
-* template-based - no macros!
+* template-based -- no macros!

+This library uses the template metaprogramming facilities provided by C++14.

 ## Building